tenstorrent/tt-exalens/docs/debuda-lib-docs.md

 ### Description

-Initializes Debuda internals by creating the device interface and Debuda context.
+Initializes TTLens internals by creating the device interface and TTLens context.
 Interfacing device is local, through pybind.

 ### Args

 - `output_dir_path` *(str, optional)*: Path to the Buda run output directory.
-If None, Debuda will be initialized in limited mode.
+If None, TTLens will be initialized in limited mode.
 - `netlist_path` *(str, optional)*: Path to the Buda netlist file.
 - `wanted_devices` *(list, optional)*: List of device IDs we want to connect to.
 If None, connect to all available devices.
 - `caching_path` *(str, optional)*: Path to the cache file to write.
 If None, caching is disabled.